PLayer-FL: A Principled Approach to Personalized Layer-wise Cross-Silo Federated Learning: Introduction

 Federated Learning (FL) is a distributed learning framework that enables collaborative model training without data-sharing.
 Early FL algorithms such as Federated Averaging (FedAvg) focused on developing a unified global model \cite{mcmahan2017communication}.
 However, when data among clients is non-independently identically distributed (non-IID), the performance of a global model diminishes.
 This largely stems from the fact that clients, each optimizing their local models using non-IID datasets, often generate model updates that diverge from each other \cite{zhao2018federated}.
 A weighted averaging of these updates then causes the global model to settle outside of local minima, which reduces the performance.
 To address this, personalized FL methods have been developed that allow client models to diverge, typically by guiding the training of a local model with a global model \cite{smith2017federated, dinh2021fedu, t2020pfedme}.
 In certain non-IID settings, Personalized FL algorithms have improved performance, yet they do not consistently outperform FedAvg.
 Moreover, their benefits are not always equitably distributed among all participating clients \cite{li2022federated, divi2021new}.
 That is, only a subset of clients might experience increased performance compared to a model trained only on their local data.

 Partial FL, in which only a subset of layers are federated, is a form of personalized FL \citep{arivazhagan2019federated, oh2021fedbabu,collins2021exploiting}.
 Partial FL is based on an implicit assumption that the greatest divergence in model weights primarily occurs in the model's final layers.
 By federating early layers and only locally updating later layers, partial FL retains the benefits of FL even with non-IID data.
 This approach is informed by insights from representation learning regarding layer function and generalizability.
 It is well-established that early layers in neural networks typically capture universal features that are more generalizable across tasks \cite{yosinski2014transferable, simonyan2013deep, zeiler2014visualizing, mallat2016understanding}.
 In contrast, later layers are often more task-specific, thus tend to benefit from localized training or fine-tuning \cite{yosinski2014transferable}.
 This transition in layer function and generalizability is also observed in the model loss landscape.
 Early layers, which are linked to feature representation, generally occupy flatter areas of the loss function, suggesting a lower sensitivity to perturbations. \cite{chaudhari2019entropy, jiang2019fantastic, yosinski2014transferable}.
-However, existing partial FL methods \citep{arivazhagan2019federated, oh2021fedbabu,collins2021exploiting} determine which layers to federate in an ad hoc manner, which limits their generalizability across different architectures and tasks.
+However, existing partial FL methods \citep{arivazhagan2019federated, oh2021fedbabu,collins2021exploiting} suffer from two fundamental gaps: first, it has not been systematically established that the layer-wise generalization dynamics that motivate partial sharing actually hold under federated, non-IID training; second, these methods select which layers to federate via architecture-specific heuristics, which limits generalizability across architectures and tasks.